c3d/xl/doc/HANDBOOK_2-evaluation.md

 during the evaluation.
 For example the `Radius` parameter will be _bound_ to argument`5.3` while evaluating the statement on the second line.

-The _result_ of executing any XL code is the value of its last statement.
-In that case the result of executing the code will be the value computed by `circumference 5.3`.
+The _result_ of a sequence is the value of its last statement.
+In our example, the result of executing the code will be the value computed by `circumference 5.3`.

 ### Declaration phase